Yielding and memory in a driven mean-field model of glasses: V ariable quenched disorder and thermal annealing

 \section{V\lowercase{ariable quenched disorder and thermal annealing}}

 The analysis so far focused on a fixed strength of quenched disorder, characterized by $J\=0.5$.
 Our next goal is to understand the dependence of the yielding transition under oscillatory driving forces on $J$.
 In glasses of fixed composition and interparticle interactions, the state of disorder can be varied through thermal annealing~\cite{shi2005strain,shi2007evaluation,vasoya2016notch,misaki_yielding_pnas_2018,Eran_mechanical_glass_transition,david_fracture_mrs_2021,Yeh2020-ve,Bhaumik2021-mr,castellanos2022history}, resulting in self-generated positional --- and consequently also interactional/mechanical --- disorder.
-We discuss thermal annealing later, but first take advantage of the fact that in the dimensionless formulation of the model, quenched disorder is controlled by a single parameter $J$.
+We discuss thermal annealing later, but first take advantage of the fact that in the dimensionless formulation of the model, quenched disorder is varied by a single parameter $J$.

-Based on a recent analysis of the non-driven model~\cite{Bouchbinder2021-dh,Rainone2021-am}, we expect small values of $J$ (specifically smaller than $J\=0.5$ used above) to give rise to energy landscapes that feature deep minima, with no easily accessible nearby minima.
-Hence, in the small $J$ regime, we expect very little mechanical annealibility and a ``brittle-like'' behavior~\cite{Yeh2020-ve,Bhaumik2021-mr}.
-The latter should manifest itself in the absence of a continuous yielding transition even at larger values of $f_0$.
-Alternatively, for $J\!>\!0.5$, we expect to observe an increasing degree of mechanical annealibility and a ``ductile-like'' yielding transition (already established above for $J\=0.5$).
+In~{{\em Appendix}} (specifically, see Sect.~\ref{sec:J_QLMs} therein), we show that the number of soft modes up to $\omega_{\rm p}$ (defined above), quantified by $\int_0^{\omega_{\rm p}}\!{\cal D}_{\rm G}(\omega)\,d\omega$, is small at small $J$ and increases with $J$ until it levels off above $J\!\simeq\!0.2$.
+Since the number of soft modes is related to accessible minima in the energy landscape and hence to plastic rearrangements, we expect small values of $J$ to give rise to little mechanical annealibility.
+In this regime, we expect a ``brittle-like'' behavior with no plastic yielding, which may be analogous to the so-called ``brittle yielding'' observed in particulate systems in finite dimensions~\cite{Yeh2020-ve,Bhaumik2021-mr}.
+On the other hand, at larger $J$ values, we expect to observe an increasing degree of mechanical annealibility and a ``ductile-like'' yielding transition (already established above for $J\=0.5$).
+See additional discussion in~{{\em Appendix}}.